Getting around Canada

 Right turns on red lights are legal in Canada except in Montreal.
 Generally, speed limits are 100-120kph (62-75mph) on motorways (depending on province/territory), 80kph (55mph) on rural highways and 50kph (30mph) in cities.
 Seat belts are compulsory for all passengers and child car seats must be used by small children.

 Radar detection devices are strictly prohibited in many provinces and studded tyres are illegal in southern Ontario.
 If you’re driving in the interior of British Columbia or Quebec between December and March, you must fit your car with winter tyres.
 Many provinces require drivers to keep headlights on during the day.

 CAA (tel: +1 800 222 4357; www.caa.ca).

 Visitors may drive on their national driving licences for at least three months in all provinces.

 Canada’s major cities have excellent public transport systems, with a mixture of buses, trams, light rail systems and underground trains.
-If you’re visiting Toronto, Vancouver or Montreal, you can easily get around without a car.
+If you’re visiting Toronto, Vancouver, Montreal or Ottawa, you can easily get around without a car.
 Public transport is safe and generally offers good value for money, with transfers usually available.

 VIA Rail operates a western transcontinental service (the Canadian) between Toronto (Ontario) and Vancouver (British Columbia), running three times weekly east and west.
 Passengers are drawn to this route by the spectacular scenery of the many mountain ranges passed en route, including the Rockies.
 The journey takes four days.